Technical

 Exteriors: Composite molding technology

-Glavenir vacuum insulating glass
+Glavenir vacuum-insulated glass

 illust: Approx. 6-mm thick *Approx. 8 mm for tempered glass Vacuum layer (0.1 mm) Low-E glass Vacuum sealing material Pillar material Float sheet glass